aip956/Java_SOLID_OOP_Docker_SQLite/README.md

 #### DBConnectionManagerPackage
 DatabaseConnectionManager: This class manages database connections, ensuring a single active connection or creating a new one as needed
 * Single Responsiblity Principle: It centralizes the management of database connections, separating it from other database operations
-* Singleton Patter: It ensures that there is a single instance of the connection, reused throughout the application
+* Singleton Pattern: It ensures that there is a single instance of the connection, reused throughout the application

 #### SOLID Design Principles:
+While my game design aims to be SOLID, I also needed to balance simplicity and scope.
+For example,

 Single Responsibility Principle
 * A class should have only one job/responsibility
+* However, some of my classes take on additional responsibilities to avoid excessive fragmentation and over-complication.
+* Game handles the game loop, processing guesses, interfacing with GameUI; it mixes game logic with user interaction.

 Open-Closed Principle
 * Entities (classes, functions, etc.) should be open for extension but closed for modification
+* However, some of my classes also are not closed to modification; this is also for simplicity.
+* Adding new players might change how the Game class operates.

 Liskov Sustitution Principle
 * Objects of a superclass should be replaceable with objects of subclasses
+* However, subclasses of Player (e.g. AIPlayer) might not be used interchangeably without the Game class knowing the differences.

 Interface Segregation Principle
 * Clients should not be forced to depend on interfaces they don't use
+* However, some interfaces implementations do not use all methods

 Dependency Inversion Principle
 * High-level modules should not depend on low-level modules; both should depend on abstractions
+* However, a high-level module (Game) might depend on low-level ones (e.g. Guesser, SQLiteGameDataDAO) rather than abstractions

 #### OOP Principles:
 Abstraction